nexpy/nexpy/docs/source/pythonshell.rst

 Serializing NeXus Data
 ======================

-.. note:: Serialization is only possible in v2.0.0.
-See :doc:`includeme`
-          for more details.

 NeXus groups and fields have functions that allow them to be serialized and deserialized for transmission over a network.
 The NeXus objects are converted into Python dictionaries, whose values can be used to